lucaspassini/lucaspassini/README.md

 ### 👋 Hi there, I'm Lucas.

 I'm a 22 years old front-end developer.
-I'm an enthusiast of technology and seeking to learn about new things in the software development field.
+I'm an enthusiast of technology and always seeking to learn about new things in the software development field.

 📫 How to reach me: